bigm-o/Flash_mind/README.md

 ### 👨‍💻 App UI
 #### 🔃 Multiple background image functionality
-The background image dynamically changes each time the user reloads the app, to give an interactive feel to it
+The background image dynamically changes each time the streamlit session state changes, to give an interactive feel to it

 ### 📱 Extra responsiveness to hide unnecesary elements when viewed on mobile. (hide-on-mobile)